 Wednesday wasn’t a great day for the New York Stock Exchange.

 Traders saw blank screens for nearly four hours on Wednesday after a technological glitch forced the NYSE to suspend trading.
-(You can see our Storify of the shutdown in our Reynolds Extra from yesterday.)

 The glitch, longest yet for the NYSE, raised concerns over possible cyber-terrorism and brought more anxiety to traders already dealing with uncertainty in Greece and a downturn in China.